ashleydavis/nodejs-microservices-example/README.md

 - DOCKER_PW -> Password for your Docker registry.
 - VERSION -> The version of the software you are releasing, used to tag the Docker image..

-To provision this system in Azure you need the following environment variables set:
+To provision this application in the cloud you need to set the following environment variables to authenticate with Azure:

 - ARM_SUBSCRIPTION_ID
 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET
 - ARM_TENANT_ID

+Another simpler way to authenticate is to use the following command (although this is manual and so won't work for continous delivery):

+    az login

 For more details on these environment variables please see [the Terraform docs for the Azure provider]  (https://www.terraform.io/docs/providers/azurerm/index.html#argument-reference).